Building your house deposit – What you need to know

 - You need a property sharing agreement to cover off such things as who pays what, the parent’s right to occupy the property too and what happens if one party dies, gets hitched or just wants out?

 Probably the hardest part about this scenario is working out whether you want to be tied to a mate or sibling in contract (you need to know the person you’re getting into debt with well!).
 Don’t rush this – decisions like this take time.
 You’re better to get it right than race in without any solid advice behind you, and potentially ruin the relationship down the track.
-If you’re thinking about going down this track, definitely talk to a good mortgage broker and get a smart solicitor onside.
+If you’re thinking about going down this track, definitely talk to a good mortgage adviser and get a smart solicitor onside.

 There’s no better time to get organised.

 Getting your deposit all sorted and good to go is one of the most helpful things you can do to get yourself over the line as a first home buyer.
 Banks remain pretty swamped with loan applications and even really strong applications are taking around a week to get looked at.
-Getting your head in the game early is a big stress saver – as is talking to mortgage broker to bring all the pieces together.
+Getting your head in the game early is a big stress saver – as is talking to mortgage adviser to bring all the pieces together.

 It’s also worth noting that very few loan applicants arrive at our door in perfect condition – there is almost always some massaging of the numbers required, or wrinkles to iron out.
 Sorry to say, but it’s unlikely that you’ll be one of the perfect few!
 Getting it right is more important than doing it quickly, which is what we do very well (and at speed!).